RedMadRobot/mapmemory/README.md

 memory.getScoped(UserCache::name)
 ```

-There are alternate syntax to use if properties in class are private and can't be accessed via reference:
+There is an alternate syntax to use if properties in class are private and can't be accessed via reference:

 ```kotlin
 scopedKeyOf<UserStorage>("name")